 Yes!

-I have worked as online psychotherapist for a number of years and found that, like any therapy, the most important factor in achieving success is collaboration and communication.
+I have worked as an Online Psychotherapist for many years.
+Even in the days when I was working face-to-face, many of my clients were travelling internationally, or permanently located abroad.
+I’ve found that, like any therapy, the most important factor in achieving success is collaboration and communication.
 Of course, there are limitations working online.
 I won’t always be able to pick up on all body language at all times, such as feet and hands – but I’ll encourage you to let me know when you notice things moving and shifting!
 Creative solutions can and do grow from limitations (and it can be fun too!).
 In addition to the limitations, there are also advantages.
 For example clients can find some things easier to say from behind a screen.
 As a result working online can actually deepen connections and lead to exciting explorations, of both relationship, and self.
 Furthermore, if you are working from home, having an online therapy session means you might not have to rush out onto the streets post-session.
 This can allow you time to process and assimilate the work that has been done during the session.
 To find out more about having a great online psychotherapy experience, check out these video tips.

-How often do online Deep Brain Orienting sessions take place?
+I’m interested in having DBR Therapy.
+How often do online Deep Brain Reorienting sessions take place?

-Deep Brain Reorienting sessions are held during weekly 50-minute therapy sessions.
+Deep Brain Reorienting sessions are held during weekly 50-minute psychotherapy sessions, generally as part of ongoing therapy work.

 Booking & Fees

-My current fees for online psychotherapy can be found here.
+My fees for online DBR psychotherapy can be found here.

 Get in touch!